skirmer/radlibs/README.md

 ## Installing

 We aren't on CRAN yet, but it's in the works.
-For the moment, please clone this repo and then run `devtools::install` from inside the main folder.
+For the moment, `install_github("skirmer/radlibs")` should get you everything!

 ## Credits